veebch/palomino/README.md

 - Pi Zero WH
 - E Paper Display (a waveshare 6" HD screen)

-The viewer in the video is running on one [of these](https://www.veeb.ch/store/p/tickerxl), which is a Raspberry Pi Zero WH and a High Definition E-Paper Display in a custom frame.
+The viewer in the YouTube video is running on one [of these](https://www.veeb.ch/store/p/tickerxl), which is a Raspberry Pi Zero WH and a High Definition E-Paper Display in a custom frame.

 ## Prerequisites
 - A Working Volumio server on your LAN